 Revel in the Beauty of the Charles River Esplanade

 Introducing one of Boston's most Instagrammable spots, the Charles River Esplanade.
-Stretching three miles on the Boston side of the river, the Esplanade provides the most picturesque views of Boston and Cambridge and is the perfect place for your next 'hot girl walk', bike, run, or fitness class.
-Make sure to stick around, because the sunsets here are breathtaking
+Stretching three miles on the Boston side of the river, the Esplanade provides the most picturesque views of Boston and Cambridge and is the perfect place for your next walk, bike, run, or fitness class.
+Make sure to stick around, because the sunsets here are breathtaking.

 Traveling with kids?
 The Esplanade has three playgrounds for hours of fun!